 The bison’s historic ecological role depended on enormous numbers of free-roaming animals.
-Thus, our goal over the long term is to let the bison population grow to thousands of animals that are allowed to roam over vast areas of unfenced, native prairie.
+The goal of American Prairie's bison restoration program is to grow and maintain herds of bison that contribute in an exceptional way to the ecological recovery of bison in North America.
 This will permit bison to graze the prairie according to their natural instincts, which generally results in some areas being grazed hard and others not grazed for years.
 This grazing pattern, especially when combined with fire that historically occurred on the prairies, results in a diversity of habitats (scientists call this “habitat heterogeneity”), which, in turn, supports a great diversity of wildlife.
 For example, areas that are grazed hard have short vegetation that some bird species such as McCown’s Longspur and the Ferruginous Hawk prefer, whereas ungrazed areas with tall vegetation are used by other bird species, such as Sprague’s Pipit and Baird’s Sparrow.

 Bison also affect habitat by repeatedly rolling in the dust or mud in selected spots, a behavior called wallowing.
 The resulting shallow depressions, called wallows, may fill with water in the spring and become mini-wetlands with distinctive vegetation.
 And, because of their large size, bison are an important protein source for scores of predators and scavengers and their decomposing bones create rich patches of nitrogen and phosphorus for plant growth.
 These and many other interactions between bison and their environment are central to creating the diverse, abundant, and fascinating life of the prairie ecosystem.
 Meeting this goal requires that we continue to build both the herd size and the reserve’s land base over which they roam.

 How does American Prairie manage diseases such as brucellosis in its bison?